-- 1. Contain the name, title, mailing address, and daytime telephone number of the complainant and of its/his attorney, if any; - 2.
-Contain the name and mailing address of the respondent; - 3.
-Describe in detail the conduct asserted as cause including, where pertinent, dates, times, places, and names of persons directly involved in or affected by such conduct (unless their identities are protected by law, in which case, identification may be made as permitted by law); - 4.
+- 1. Contain the name, title, mailing address, and daytime telephone number of the Complainant and Complainant's attorney, if any; - 2.
+Contain the name and mailing address of the Respondent; - 3.
+Describe in detail the conduct asserted as cause including, where pertinent, dates, times, places, and names of persons directly involved in or affected by such conduct (unless their identities are protected by law, in which case identification may be made as permitted by law); - 4.
 Describe the evidence to prove the charges; and - 5.
-Be signed by the complainant or its/his attorney, certifying that based on information, belief, and reasonable inquiry, the facts asserted in the written charges are true. - (c) Written charges shall not be a public record.
+Be signed by the Complainant or Complainant's attorney, certifying that based on information, belief, and reasonable inquiry, the facts asserted in the written charges are true - (c) Written charges shall not be a public record.